luigifreda/pyslam/README.md

 $ ./main_slam.py
 ```

 This will process a default [KITTI]((http://www.cvlibs.net/datasets/kitti/eval_odometry.php)) video (available in the folder `videos`) by using its corresponding camera calibration file (available in the folder `settings`).
-You can stop it by focusing on the opened matplotlib window and pressing the key 'Q'.
+You can stop it by focusing/clicking on one of the opened matplotlib windows and pressing the key 'Q'.
 **Note**: Due to information loss in video compression, `main_slam.py` tracking may peform worse with the available KITTI videos than with the original KITTI image sequences.
 The available videos are intended to be used for a first quick test.
 Please, download and use the original KITTI image sequences as explained [below](#datasets).

+### Feature tracking

-If you just want to test the basic feature tracker capabilities (*feature detector* + *feature descriptor* + *feature matcher*) and get a tast of the different available local features, run
+If you just want to test the basic feature tracking capabilities (*feature detector* + *feature descriptor* + *feature matcher*) and get a tast of the different available local features, run
 ```bash
 $ . pyenv-activate.sh   #  Activate pyslam python virtual environment.
 This is just needed once in a new terminal.
 $ ./main_feature_matching.py